dotnet/roslyn/docs/features/patterns.md

     ;
 ```

-It is not proposed that *match-expression* be added to the set of syntax forms allowed as an *expression-statement*.
+The *match-expression* is not allowed as an *expression-statement*.

 The type of the *match-expression* is the *least common type* of the expressions appearing to the right of the `:` tokens of the *match section*s.